ThingEngineer/PHP-MySQLi-Database-Class/dbObject.md

 $p->save();
 ```

-After `save()` is called both new objects (user and product) will be saved.
+After `save()` is called, both new objects (user and product) will be saved.

 ###Update
 To update model properties just set them and call `save()` method.
-As well values that needed to by changed could be passed as an array to the `save()` method.
+Values that need to be changed could be passed as an array to the `save()` method as well.

 ```php
 $user = user::byId(1);